Learning objectives

 Hofstede’s cultural dimensions

-- Indulgence vs. restraint — the degree to which a society allows relatively free gratification of basic human desires.
+- Indulgence vs. restraint: the degree to which a society allows relatively free gratification of basic human desires.
+The dimension was added in 2021 (Hofstede et al., 2010).
 Indulgent: Mexico, Nigeria.
 Restrained: Russia, China.

 For leaders, the practical value is not in memorizing country scores but in developing the awareness that cultural differences exist and the curiosity to discover how they manifest in specific situations.